em429/remember/README.md

 Additionally, the book, the chapter (and subchapters if any) are displayed on each highlight's card.

 My self-hosted Readwise alternative.
 Currently in PoC state, with only Calibre annotation import support.
+An plugin based import system is on the roadmap, which would allow the easy addition of any source, like kindle, ibooks ..etc

 ### Roadmap
 - [X] add book import feature with full text extract